-We can all use a hand up in our studies and poker play, and there are many things I use daily to help me improve my game.
+We can all use a hand with our studies and poker play, and there are many things I use daily to help me improve my game.
 I’ll continue to add anything here that I think you’ll find valuable and that will aid you in your poker development.
 These are the items that make my poker studies and poker play as simple yet efficient as possible.
 I recommend these to others time and time again.

 Disclosure: Please note that some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.

-Tracking Software Recommendation: PT4
+Tracking Software Recommendation: PokerTracker 4

-Bonus for purchasing PokerTracker 4 thru SmartPokerStudy.com:
+Bonus for supporting me by purchasing PokerTracker 4 thru the link above:

 Range Analysis Software Recommendation: Flopzilla